Master of Science in Public Health (MSPH) - International Health

 Director, Dr. Adnan Hyder

-Strengths of the program
+Special strengths of the Health System program include

 - Special focus on issues such as humanitarian assistance, maternal and child health and services, injury prevention and ethics of delivery systems to vulnerable populations